 2 Summary

 The sample is decomposed by nitric acid-hydrogen peroxide (HNO3-H2O2) mixed solution and reduced with ascorbic acid solution.
-Then the reduced silver is decomposed with HNO3-H2O2 mixed solution again, and the matrix silver is precipitated by hydrochloric acid (HCl) solution.
-Collect the two filtrates and concentrate at a low temperature.
+Then the reduced silver is decomposed with HNO3-H2O2 mixed solution again, and the matrix silver is precipitated by hydrochloric acid (HCl).
+Collect the filtrate twice and concentrate at a low temperature.
 Finally, the amount of each element is tested in a HCl medium by inductively coupled plasma atomic emission spectrometer (ICP-AES).

 3 Reagents and materials